UmarHassanMalik/Cloud-/https:/github.com/UmarHassanMalik/Week 5 Day (2).md

 Network Access control list contains set of rules which allows or deny network traffic into or out of a subnet.

+<h3> Security Groups </h3>

+Security Groups contains set of rules that controls inbound and outbound traffic of EC2 Instances.
+It has no deny rules.
+Acts as a virtual firewall at instance level.

+<h3> NAT </h3>

+Network address translation remaps the Private IP addresses in a private network to gain the outbound access to the internet.